spatwardhan7/ios_yelp_swift/README.md

 - [x] Pull to refresh
 - [x] Progress Indicator
+- [x] Filters, Businesses and Search bar state persists moving to and from Map view and list view
 - [x] Display Deals icon, Phone number and website on details page
 - [x] Clicking on map annotation displays details page
 - [x] Autolayouts for all pages